namkeeheon/Website/site/content/biography/_index.md

   Keeheon has participated in many masterclasses, notably in the masterclasses of David Shifrin, Jon Manasse, Fergus McWilliam, Ricardo Morales, Mark Nuccio, Ari Streisfeld, and Walter Seyfarth.
-He was selected to be a participant in the 2016 Hidden Valley Institute of Music’s Masterclass Series with Mark Nuccio and was selected to participate in the 2017 Vanderbilt Music Académie program in Aix-en-Provence, France.

-  During his undergraduate studies, Keeheon was involved in the Vanderbilt Student Government and was a member of the Vanderbilt Student Government Undergraduate Senate, where he served as the Academic Senator for the Blair School of music, and most recently served as the President of the Blair Student Council.
+  During his undergraduate studies, Keeheon was involved in the Vanderbilt Student Government and was a member of the VSG Undergraduate Senate, where he served as the Academic Senator for the Blair School of music, and most recently served as the President of the Blair Student Council.

-  In the Fall of 2018, Keeheon will move to New York City to pursue his Master's in Music Performance at The Juilliard School and study with Jon Manasse.

-  Keeheon’s major teachers have been Bil Jackson, James Zimmermann, Burt Hara, and Alexander Fiterstein.
+  Keeheon’s major teachers have been Jon Manasse, Bil Jackson, James Zimmermann, Burt Hara, and Alexander Fiterstein.

   As a conductor, Keeheon has studied with Maestro Robin Fountain, director of